 How to Manage Tooth Sensitivity from Gum Recession

 One option is to apply fluoride varnish, which can help alleviate discomfort by strengthening the exposed roots.
-Using desensitising toothpaste with active ingredients like potassium nitrate or stannous fluoride can also reduce sensitivity.
+Using desensitising toothpaste containing active ingredients such as potassium nitrate or stannous fluoride can also reduce sensitivity.
 However, note that these products may take several weeks to show effects.

 Beyond these treatments, maintaining good oral hygiene and using a soft-bristled toothbrush can help minimise further irritation and sensitivity, while addressing the underlying causes of gum recession.